nexpy/nexpy/doc/source/pythonshell.rst

 Creating NeXus Data
 ===================
-It is just as easy to create new NeXus data sets from scratch using Numpy arrays.
+It is just as easy to create new NeXus data sets from scratch using numpy arrays.
 The following example shows the creation of a simple function, which is then saved to a file::